 - Rich User Experience

 The foremost strength of the PWA is the interface and the experiences it brings to users.
 With the headless architecture, there is no limitation in developing a headless eCommerce website, and the developers are free to try out all of their ideas.
-Thus, the website interface’s diversity can quickly meet all of the customers’ requirements and bring them a richer experience than a regular site.
+Thus, the website interface’s diversity can quickly meet all customers’ requirements and bring them a richer experience than a regular site.

 - Conversion Optimized